 - Wash hands before and after patient contact to prevent self-contamination and spread of disease

-- Give emotional and spiritual support to family by helping them cope with patient’s symptoms and probable death
+- Give emotional and spiritual support to the family by helping them cope with the patient’s symptoms and probable death

-- Patient should not be bathed and must not have any running water in the room.
+- The patient should not be bathed and must not have any running water in the room.